These multi-day pitch events can get pretty dry; and apparently they only persuade 1 in 10 listeners to contribute.

 What runs through my head, listening to this clip, is Billie Holiday singing, “Hush now, don’t explain!”
 (It sounds like this.)

-And what makes Paul’s floundering funny, in a creepy kind of way, is that — having already put the noose around his neck by admitting in the first seconds that he’s in the wrong — Paul just keeps digging the hole deeper and deeper.
+And what makes Paul’s floundering funny, in a creepy kind of way, is that — having already admitted in the first seconds that he’s in the wrong — Paul just keeps digging the hole deeper and deeper.

 Don’t Explain, Because Stonewalling is a Public Speaking Skill